donallw/IDD-Final-Project/README.md

 ## Final Device Design

 We upgraded the exterior design of the device to make look more like a finished product.
-The ew design is displayed below.
+The new design is displayed below.

 <img width="954" alt="image" src="https://user-images.githubusercontent.com/42963791/145732967-f7a0a6a5-0fa2-4b0c-bec1-8082be6f65ec.png">